 4. Keep Your Pantry Clean

 If any food messes take place inside your pantry, clean them at once.
 Also, you should scrub and wipe your pantry or cabinets a few times per year.

-This should prevent grain moth infestations and alert you to any potential trouble.
+This should prevent grain adult moth infestations and alert you to any potential trouble.
 So, you’ll be able to act quickly before things get out of control.

 Hopefully, after reading our guide, you should be able to dispose of grain moths and prevent them from ever returning to your cabinets.